rsrjohnson/STAT6340/README.md

 Experiment 1 - Comparison of different number of layers and sizes, including L2 regularization and dropout for the MNIST data set.

-Experiment 2 - Comparison of different number of layers and sizes, including L2 regularization and dropout for the Boston Housing Pric data set.
+Experiment 2 - Comparison of different number of layers and sizes, including L2 regularization and dropout for the Boston Housing Price data set.